Metrioxenini: Larval host plants

 The South African species seem to be dependent on the Knysna-Amatole montane forests biome.
 Very little is known about their host plants.
 The first specimen of Afrocorynus asparagi was found on "wild asparagus" but this seems a most unlikely host plant for Belidae; in any case it has never again been found on an Asparagus species but only on Putterlickia pyracantha (Celastraceae).
 Hispodes spicatus has not been recorded from any other plant than Rhoicissus tridentata (Vitaceae).
 And though the Knysna-Amatole montane forests hold the conifers Podocarpus and African cypress (Widdringtonia), which seem plausible host plants considering what other Belidae feed on, the Rosidae P. pyracantha and R. tridentata actually grown in shrubby habitat interspersed with the actual montane forest.
 It may be that H. spicatus larvae feed - atypically for the family - on flower buds, as they have not been found in immature fruits which, apart from wood, are the other known food-type of Belidae larvae.
 More probably, they feed on the decaying wood like most of their relatives.

 Presumably, the original host plants of belid larvae were conifers, namely Araucariaceae.
 From there the Metrioxenini shifted to palms.
 The African lineages might have host-shifted to the Rosidae shrubs directly (from conifers) or indirectly (via palms, which used to occur in their present range but eventually disappeared).
-This issue could be resolved by checking whether the Pondoland Palm (Jubaeopsis caffra), the only survivor from the original palmtree flora of Southern Africa, is host to a metrioxenine.
+This issue could be resolved by checking whether the Pondoland palm (Jubaeopsis afra), the only survivor from the original palmtree flora of Southern Africa, is host to a metrioxenine.